The Challenges Facing Ex-Blizzard Developers

 |---|---|

-| Discovery saturation | Good games become overshadowed |
+| Discovery saturation | Strong games become overshadowed by incumbents |

-| Funding volatility | Development teams left at risk |
+| Funding volatility | Development teams left stranded mid-project |

-| Stagnant market | New games struggle against mainstays |
+| Stagnant market | New releases struggle to displace established live-service titles |

-| Loss of veteran talent | Reduced quality and innovation |
+| Veteran talent loss | Reduced output quality and creative risk-taking industry-wide |